BigPolarBear1/Factorization_new/README.md

 Bleh, its not that hard to generate small values... just need focus ... take a squared quadratic coefficient.. factor out the factor base.. whats left we need to multiply that by some inverse so that we get a small value mod N... since any sufficiently small value is almost garantueed to be inside the factor base.
 Its a very simple problem statement.
 Just cant think clearly these last few days.

+Update: Bleh, I should be ready now to complete the code next week.
+Its fairly easy to predict which inverses will generate a small number mod N. I see how it works now.
+There probably is a much more elegant solution.. but this will have to do for now.